 According to the service assurance objective of deterministic communication, that is, the quality of experience indicator of each service meets the deterministic requirement after optimization, it is further verified that the network capability meets the deterministic requirement.
 Select indicators that reflect video monitoring service experience, such as stalling and interruption, or indicators that reflect network performance, such as packet loss rate, rate, and delay.

+To support the analysis and optimization of video monitoring services, some data collection requirements are as in the following table: